Ins'Hack 2019 - Bypasses Everywhere

 By sending a simple HTTP link to the admin you’re able to notice that

-, meaning we have to deal no only with
+his browser is HeadlessChrome/73, meaning we have to deal no only with

-, but also with the XSS-Auditor
+the CSP, but also with the XSS-Auditor.

 User-Agent: Mozilla/5.0 (X11; Linux x86_64) AppleWebKit/537.36 (KHTML,